nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26401](https://jira.nuxeo.com/browse/NXP-26401).

-#### Namespaced blob providers {{since '10.10'}}
+#### Namespaced Blob Providers {{since '10.10'}}

-It's now possible to request a blob provider where there hasn't been any explicit configuration for it, using BlobManager.getBlobProviderWithNamespace(id).
+It's now possible to request a blob provider where there hasn't been any explicit configuration for it, using `BlobManager.getBlobProviderWithNamespace(id)`.
 If there is no blob provider configured for this id, then the default one will be used, although using a namespace based on the id to avoid collisions.

-For the filesystem-based blob provider, if the default is stored in .../data/binaries/... then a namespaced provider for myid will be stored in .../data/binaries_myid/...
+For the filesystem-based blob provider, if the default is stored in `.../data/binaries/...` then a `namespaced` provider for myid will be stored in `.../data/binaries_myid/...`

-For the S3 blob provider, the binaries of a namespaced provider myid will be stored in a S3 "subfolder" named myid/ under the storage for default.
+For the S3 blob provider, the binaries of a namespaced provider `myid` will be stored in a S3 "subfolder" named `myid/` under the storage for `default`.
 Azure works similarly.

-Also, a blob provider whose name starts with transient will automatically be flagged as transient (see NXP-24421) to avoid manual configuration.
+Also, a blob provider whose name starts with transient will automatically be flagged as transient (see [NXP-24421](https://jira.nuxeo.com/browse/NXP-24421)) to avoid manual configuration.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-26594](https://jira.nuxeo.com/browse/NXP-26594).